A Complete Guide to HB23-1161 with Official Sources

 This is law.
 You can read the full text of HB23-1161 on the Colorado General Assembly website.
 The cost increases are based on manufacturer pricing shared with contractors across Colorado.

-You’ll pay significantly more, potentially double, for replacement equipment.
+Costs vary depending on which replacement option you need, but you’ll likely pay more than pre-regulation pricing.
 And if it fails in the middle of winter, you’ll have less time to compare options and may face longer wait times for installation.

 The regulation is based on manufacturing date, so technically yes.
 But storing heating equipment creates its own risks (warranty concerns, storage conditions, installation timing).
 Most homeowners are better served by replacing aging equipment before the deadline if it makes financial sense.